-Ellern Mede opened Ellern Mede Moorgate hospital and school in Rotherham in Autumn 2019 and has successfully treated many people with eating disorder and pervasive arousal withdrawal (PAWS) conditions.
+Local NHS and CCG commissioners have warmly welcomed Ellern Mede Moorgate hospital and school in Rotherham, now a well established specialist eating disorders haven for patients.
+We have successfully treated many people with eating disorder and pervasive arousal withdrawal (PAWS) conditions.
 We treat young people aged 8 to 18 and 18 to 25.
 We offer standard and high dependency inpatient care for NHS and private customers.
 We also offer step down follow up care for gradual discharge.

 Ellern Mede Moorgate

 Ellern Mede Moorgate is an inpatient eating disorders and PAWS treatment centre and school.
 The hospital has two wards – INCA ward for young people aged 8 to 18 and Aztec Ward for young adults aged 18 to 25 as well as an OFSTED registered school providing education to GCSE and A-Level for young people to age 18 and in some cases, separately funded additional educational enrichment or support.

 Take a Video Tour